Rubens10010/helpdesk-nestjs/helpdesk-backend/README.md

 - first create database in postgres
 - Next we will generate migrations folder and generate first migration "init"
 - This will generate migration init automatically from changes made to entities
-- npm run typeorm:migrate Init
+- npm run typeorm:migrate MigrationName
 - Run the first migration
 - npm run typeorm:run
 - This will create users table in db